Fats, Oils and Grease

 Overflows and sewer backups are commonly caused by fats, oils and grease (FOG).
 FOG gets into the sewer from household drains and neglected grease interceptors at businesses such as restaurants.
 The FOG blocks sewer pipes, causing health hazards and leading to expensive fixes.

 Using the garbage disposal does not alleviate FOG from entering your drain and sticking to the sides of your pipes leading from the house to the street.
 Likewise, the dishwasher only cleans dishes, it does not remove grease.
-Running hot water down the sink with grease only pushes the grease further down the pipes.
+Running hot water down the sink with grease only pushes the grease further down the pipes which compounds the problem.

-When cooking, remember to protect your pipes and keep the following out of the dishwasher and out of the drain.
+When cooking, remember to protect your pipes and keep the following out of the dishwasher and the drain.

 |Fats: Solid at room temperature||Oils: Liquid at room temperature||Grease: Liquid when cooking and solid when cooled|